adispring/git-client-hook/README.md

 ### Install

-Run `npm install git-client-hook --save`, pre-push & prepare-commit-msg hooks will install into `git/hooks`.
+Run `npm install git-client-hook --save`, pre-push & commit-msg hooks will install into `git/hooks`.

 Before install git hooks to `.git/hooks`, there are also some checks,